Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 7: Arcane Defense

 You can steel yourself to better resist the magics of your foes.
-Whenever you are forced to make a :d20-save: saving throw to resist a spell or another magical effect, you gain a bonus to your roll equal to your Wisdom modifier (minimum of +1).
+Whenever you are forced to make a Saving Throw to resist a spell or another magical effect, you gain a bonus to your roll equal to your Wisdom modifier (minimum of +1).

-Moreover, whenever you are subjected you to a spell or magical effect that allows you to make a :d20-save: saving throw to take only half damage, you instead take no damage on a success, and only half damage on a fail.
+Moreover, whenever you are subjected you to a spell or magical effect that allows you to make a :Saving Throwow to take only half damage, you instead take no damage on a success, and only half damage on a fail.

 ### Level 11: Spellbane

 You are an unparalleled hunter of mages.
-Whenever you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } (Damage), you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1:die-d8: D8 per level of the spell slot you expended.
+Whenever you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } (Damage), you can expend a level 1+ spell slot to deal bonus **:dmg-force: Force**{.dmg-force} damage to your target equal to `1d8` per level of the spell slot you expended.

 Moreover, when you cast [:spell-lv3: Dispel Magic] or [:spell-lv3: Counterspell], it gains the following effects.

 **Dispel Magic**{ .inl } When you cast [:spell-lv3: Dispel Magic] and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-**Counterspell**{ .inl } When you cast [:spell-lv3: Counterspell], your target has **:d20-dis: Disadvantage**{ .d20 } on the :d20-save: saving throw.
+**Counterspell**{ .inl } When you cast [:spell-lv3: Counterspell], your target has **:d20-dis: Disadvantage**{ .d20 } on the Saving Throw.

 ### Level 15: Mantle of the Master

 Your Spellbreaker training has reached its pinnacle.
-You have **:dmg-res: Resistance**{ .em } to damage from spells and all other magical effects so long you don't have the Unconscious or Incapacitated condition.
+You have **:dmg-res: Resistance**{ .em } to damage from spells and all other magical effects so long you don't have the **Unconscious**{.cond} or **Incapacitated**{.cond} condition.

 ### Level 15: Reflect Spell